LIEUTENANT-GOVERNOR’S AWARD FOR HIGH ACHIEVEMENT IN ENGLISH-LANGUAGE LITERARY ARTS (2009)

 A musical interlude...

 RUM RIVER – The new definitive edition, revised and corrected by the author (Lion's Head Press, 2016.
 288 pp. $20).
-Available from the publisher or independent bookstores.
+Available from the publisher or independent bookstores, or from Amazon.
 General distribution by Ingram Book Services.

 "A raw, at times almost abrasive, emotional honesty is a signature Fraser leaves in all his writing, but never does it come through more clearly than in Rum River.
 The book is as strong as anything ever written by American writer and kindred spirit Charles Bukowski."
 STEPHEN PATRICK CLARE, Atlantic Canada's 100 Greatest Books

 "As with all Raymond Fraser's books almost impossible to put down."
 BRIAN JEFFREY STREET, author, The Parachute Ward